 Reading of original texts in Western political thought from ancient to early modern times.
 Special attention to Plato, Aristotle and Machiavelli, with a focus on the contrast between ancient and modern conceptions of politics.
-Prereq.: POLS 001 and junior standing or instructor's consent.
+Prerequisites: POLS 001 and sophomore standing or above or instructor's consent.

 POLS 181: MODERN POLITICAL THEORY, 3 credit hrs.

 Reading of original texts in Western political thought from early modern to contemporary times.
 Special attention to Hobbes, Locke, Rousseau, Burke, Marx and Mill, with a focus on the contrasts among modern liberalism, conversatism and radicalism.
-Prereq.: POLS 001 and sophomore standing or instructor's consent.
+Prerequisites: POLS 001 and sophomore standing or above or instructor's consent.

 POLS 182: POLITICAL THEORY OF AMERICAN FOUNDING, 3 credit hrs.